AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 50 unique allowlist entries for `gdb` when running stubtest in CI.
+Typeshed currently has 47 unique allowlist entries for `gdb` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *not strict*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

 ### Statistics on the annotations in typeshed's stubs for `gdb`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 238
+    - Annotated parameters: 282
-    - Unannotated parameters: 0
+    - Unannotated parameters: 25
-    - Explicit `Any` parameters: 1
+    - Explicit `Any` parameters: 3
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 2
 - Returns:
-    - Annotated returns: 263
+    - Annotated returns: 328
-    - Unannotated returns: 0
+    - Unannotated returns: 18
     - Explicit `Any` returns: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 22
 - Variables:
-    - Annotated variables: 318
+    - Annotated variables: 372
     - Explicit `Any` variables: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 17
 - Class definitions:
-    - Total class definitions: 82
+    - Total class definitions: 106
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0